 People love taking polls and some even enjoy taking short surveys.
 Use these tools to your advantage.
 Not only does it trigger engagement and even comments (especially if you utilize this on social media), but people are far more inclined to click on a bubble than they are to write you an email suggesting which article to work on next.

 Don’t overdo it, don’t do 10 polls a day or something crazy like that.
-But doing a poll once a week about different issues or content ideas can really spark interaction and excitement with your readers.
+But doing a poll every once in a while about different issues or content ideas can really spark interaction and excitement with your readers.
 They will begin to feel a part of what you are doing.

 Enable and Embrace Reviews

-This can be a double edge sword.
+This can be a double-edged sword.
 But it’s a great way to gauge how well you are connecting with the needs of your readers.

 On the one hand, a great review will go far and looks great in the eyes of Google, Yahoo, Bing and all of the social media platforms.
 People will be far more inclined to check out your content and services plus it helps you identify what it is that your readers enjoy.